-The National Planning Policy Framework (NPPF) sets out Government’s policy for planning in England and local authorities must have regard to this in reaching planning decisions and preparing their local plans.
+The National Planning Policy Framework (NPPF), as amended in July 2021, sets out Government’s policy for planning in England and local authorities must have regard to this in reaching planning decisions and preparing their local plans.
 The NPPF confirms that AONBs are equivalent to National Parks in terms of their landscape quality, scenic beauty and planning status.

 Relevant paragraphs for AONBs

-Paragraphs 115 and 116 of the NPPF specifically relate to development in AONBs.
+Paragraphs 176 and 177 of the NPPF specifically relate to National Parks and AONBs.

-“Planning permission should be refused for major developments in these designated areas except in exceptional circumstances and where it can be demonstrated they are in the public interest.
+When considering applications for development within National Parks, the Broads and AONBs, permission should be refused for major development60 other than in exceptional circumstances, and where it can be demonstrated that the development is in the public interest.
 Consideration of such applications should include an assessment of:

-• The cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for t in some other way; and
+b) the cost of, and scope for, developing outside the designated area, or meeting the need for it in some other way; and

-• Any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated.”
+c) any detrimental effect on the environment, the landscape and recreational opportunities, and the extent to which that could be moderated.

-Paragraph 116 is clear that both the requirements of exceptional circumstances and public interest must be met.
+In respect of assessing proposals that constitute major development, Paragraph 177 is clear that both the requirements of exceptional circumstances and public interest must be met.
 The assessments listed in the paragraph are mandatory, as indicated by the use of the word “should” and confirmed in case law (Wealdon DC v Secretary of State for Communities and Local Government).
-In this high court decision, the process for consideration under paragraph 116 is described: “Once the [decision taker] has investigated and assessed the matters identified in the three bullet points, as well as any other relevant considerations, he must then decide whether “exceptional circumstances and the public interest mean that the presumption against development in an AONB is rebutted in the particular case”.
+In this high court decision, the process for consideration is described: “Once the [decision taker] has investigated and assessed the matters identified in the three bullet points, as well as any other relevant considerations, he must then decide whether “exceptional circumstances and the public interest mean that the presumption against development in an AONB is rebutted in the particular case”.

 Planning Practice Guidance